LastLeaf/fw.mpa/doc/api.md

 * `pg.on(event, func)` Bind a function to an event.
 The available events are listed below.
 * Event `childLoadStart` The child sub-page is about to be loaded.
 Always triggered before child's `load`.
 * Event `render` The child is rendered.
 Trigged when server rendering is needed by descendants (before its `load`).
 The binded function receives an argument representing the rendering result.
-* Event `load` The page is successfully loaded.
+* Event `load` The sub-page is successfully loaded.
 Triggered after main functions.
 * Event `childLoadEnd` The child sub-page is loaded.
 Always triggered after child's `load`.
 * Event `childLoadStop` The child sub-page loading is aborted.
 * Event `socketConnect` A new connection is built for this sub-page.
 Always triggered after `load`.
 * Event `socketDisconnect` The connection is lost.
 Some server events may not be received, so you may have to check something when `socketConnect` is triggered again.
+* Event `beforeUnload` The sub-page is requested to unloaded.
+You can use `fw.stopLoading()` to abort the unload progress.
+NOT triggered when the page is refreshed or closed.
-* Event `unload` The page is unloaded.
-NOT triggered when the page is hard reload or left.
-NOT suggested to use (use parent's `childUnload` instead).
+* Event `unload` The sub-page is unloaded.
+NOT triggered when the page is refreshed or closed.
 * Event `childUnload` The child sub-page is unloaded.
 Always triggered after child's `unload`.
+* Event `pageUnload` The whole page is about to be refreshed or closed.
+NOT ensured to be triggered (not triggered in some browsers or when crashed).
+Some DOM features are not usable ([details](https://developer.mozilla.org/en-US/docs/Web/Events/unload)).
+* Event `pageBeforeUnload` The whole page is requested to be refreshed or closed.
+A message can be displayed.
+Set `e.message` to the message string if needed, while `e` is the first argument received by the binded function.
+In some browsers this string will be replaced to another string.
+NOT ensured to be triggered (not triggered in some browsers or when crashed).

 ### Server Side API ###